The Guide to Stakeholder Interviews: What Works and What Doesn’t

 Whatever assumptions you have about the stakeholders’ needs, leave them at the door.
 It’s important to avoid guesswork — you’re here to get into the nitty-gritty details — and these details are what will drive your brand development forward.
 The chances are, that if you don’t understand something in the stakeholder meeting, others don’t either.
 By avoiding assumptions, you save your team from doing the time-consuming and costly rework.

-Be genuinely curious and really listen to each stakeholder’s concerns – keep in mind that you are here to learn.
+Be genuinely curious and really listen to each stakeholder’s concerns.
+Keep in mind that you are here to learn.
 You are in the discovery phase, so before you address solutions, you need to correctly identify them.

-Don’t invite the same stakeholders.
+Inviting the same stakeholders.

 Diversify your interviewees to expand your perspective and gain a more holistic view.

+Good prep is the key to success.
 There are many different interview methodologies, but make sure that yours are consistent and thoroughly planned.
 Plan space for questions, and respect the time limits set.

-Don’t follow your interview guide to the letter.
+Following your interview guide to the letter.

 Keeping your end deliverable in mind, don’t be scared to take in more information than you’d planned for.
 No detail is too small.